 Preheat oven to 375 degrees F

-About 1 cup of leftover pasta sauce (make sure it is a tomato based sauce)
+About 1 cup of leftover pasta sauce (tomato sauce)

 Salt and pepper to taste

-Toast to serve it with or added to the egg mixture
+Toast to serve with or added to the egg mixture

-Optional – 1/4 cup of pancetta or bacon pieces mixed in the egg mixture
+Optional – 1/4 cup pancetta or bacon pieces mixed in the egg mixture

 1. In a bowl combine eggs, pasta sauce, and milk – mix all together.